sesam-community/salesforce/README.md

     #### query params
     * `since`: Optional.
 Data updated after _since_ value will be delivered.
 CAnnot be older then 30 days ago due to Salesforce REST API limitations.
     * `where`: Optional.
 Applicable to GET method condition that will be appended to SOQL select query.
+    * `do_create_if_key_is_empty`: Optional.
+Allows creation of object when the objectkey cannot be determined.
+Applicable to POST/PUT/PATCH requests.

 ___